fabianleeaws/firehoseanalytics/doc-module-04.md

 - **Compute environment name**: [iamuser-env]
 - **Service role**: Create new role
 - **Instance role**: Create new role

+In the interest of time, we will be setting the **Minimum vCPUs** and **Desired vCPUs** to 2, which will keep at leat 1 persistent server running even when there are no jobs.
+For better cost effectiveness, a minimum and desired of 0 will suffice, and AWS Batch will spin up a server only when a job is submitted.

+- **Minimum vCPUs**: 2
+- **Desired vCPUs**: 2

 Leave the remaining settings as default and select **Create**